tkarabela/ensight-reader/docs/source/design-howto.rst

 **VTK specifics**

-- supports some features that ensight-reader currently does not (eg. structured arrays)
+- supports some features that ensight-reader currently does not (eg. structured parts)
 - has more high-level API, can do much more with the data (eg. interpolate node/element data, save to different formats, show in 3D viewport, ...)
 - does not support partial reading of parts
 - does not support memory-mapped access